Novel Excitation of local fractional dynamics

 \begin{definition} The asymptotic extension of $0=\{[-\delta,\delta], \ \delta\rightarrow 0\}\in \bf R$ into ${\bf 0}=0+\cal O$ is called the asymptotic deformation of the point 0.
 This definition extends over each point $r\in \bf R$, by translation.
 The associated asymptotic deformation of $\bf R$ induced by the asymptotic valuation $v$ is denoted by $\cal R$. \end{definition}

 \begin{remark}{\rm The valuation can therefore be either trivial or can have a discrete, non-dense or dense, set of distinct real values, that can spread continuously over the extended neighbourhood of 0.
 In the later case, the valuation $v$ has the structure of a devil's staircase function (for a proof see \cite{dss}, for a new characterization proposition (\ref{dual})).
-Further, the nontrivial extensions of 0, i.e. $\bf ^*O$ in $\bf ^*R$ and ${\cal O}\subset \cal R$ are quite distinct; $\bf ^*O$ is totally disconnected in the ultrametric topology (c.f. proposition (\ref{comp})), when $\cal O$ is connected, and generally, denotes a fractal curve.
+Further, the nontrivial extensions of 0, i.e. $\bf ^*O$ in $\bf ^*R$ and ${\cal O}\subset \cal R$ are quite distinct; $\bf ^*O$ is totally disconnected in the ultrametric topology (c.f. proposition (\ref{comp})), when $\cal O$ is {\em connected}, and generally, denotes a fractal curve.
+In the special case, when $v$ is the {\em trivial ultrametric}, the said fractal curve {\em degenerates into a connected line segment}.
 For completeness, we include the proof of the above proposition. } \end{remark}

 \begin{proof} First, we prove strong triangle inequality \cite{katok} for asymptotics in $(0,\delta)$.
 Let $0<\tilde x_1<\tilde x_2<\tilde x_1+\tilde x_2<\delta$ such that $v(\tilde x_1)>v(\tilde x_2)$.
 We have, $v(\tilde x_1+\tilde x_2)=\bigg |\log_{\delta^{-1}} \frac{\delta}{\tilde x_1+\tilde x_2}\bigg |=|\log_{\delta^{-1}} \frac{\tilde x_1(1+{\tilde x_2}/\tilde x_1)}{\delta}|=v(\tilde x_1)$, in the limit $\delta\rightarrow 0$, since the second term $\frac{\log(1+{\tilde x_2}/\tilde x_1)}{\log \delta^{-1}}$ vanishes in that limit, the numerator $\log(1+{\tilde x_2}/\tilde x_1)$ being at most finite.
 As a result, $v(\tilde x_1+\tilde x_2)\leq{\rm max}\{v(\tilde x_1),v(\tilde x_2)\}$ \cite{katok}.